-One of the rarest horse breeds, with fewer than 300 registered purebreds in North America.
+One of the rarest horse breeds, with only around 300 registered purebreds in North America.

 A passionate, expressive, intelligent, and loving breed, naturally great at many sports including endurance racing, jumping, eventing, polo, and dressage.
 One of the few 'hot blooded' breeds, along with Thoroughbreds and Arabians.
 Perhaps best known for their unique metallic sheen, earning the label of "world's most beautiful horse".

 The athletic foundation for most modern sport horse breeds, and in particular the foundation of the modern Thoroughbred, created in the 1700s by breeding Akhal-Teke stallions with local English mares. *

 Akhal-Tekes have a special extra gait, known as the "Ahkal-Teke Glide," which is a smooth fast trot, with a slightly-shifted rhythm of footfalls giving reduced suspension. *

 Originally from Turkmenistan, where they remain the national pride.
 The closed stud book has been held in Russia since 1932.
 First imported to United States in the 1970s.